andeplane/FDM/README.md

 Then look at `ingest_raw/index.js` (modify if you want to) and run `CDF_TOKEN=$(python3 login.py) node ./ingest_raw/index.js`

+Move data from RAW into FDM:
 https://fusion.cognite.com/power-ops-staging/transformations?env=bluefield
 Go into transformations and choose `Destination type = Data Model Instances` and pick your model (Azure AD tenant for login: poweropsdev.onmicrosoft.com)

 Example query:
-`select id as externalId, name from BlogDB.UsersTable`
+`select double(levelHighestRegulated), double(levelLowestRegulated), double(capacity), key as externalId from fdm_demo.HydroPowerReservoir`

 # How to query the data using GraphQL API
 https://graphiql-online.com/graphiql